baekingeol/Probing-RAG/README.md

 bash make_dataset.sh
 bash make_dataset_dev.sh
 ```
-Please concatenate the generated data to create the training dataset.

 ## Prober Training
 You can train the prober using the created dataset.
 Adjust the ratio of correct to incorrect samples in the training dataset to 0.5, and then execute the code below.